anon272/Dear-Reader/README.md

 because I honestly think that's bullshit to blame your own problems on someone else.
 But I don't blame myself either.

-...It's taken me this long to really become comfortable with myself and I know that's just something that takes time.
+It's taken me this long to really become comfortable with myself and I know that's just something that takes time.
 While some people are able to just embrace themselves the way they are, it was hard for me not only to realize this, but to accept it.
 If you find out, I hope that this doesn't change the way you see me in any way.
 But I guess the fact that I'm hiding this letter just tells me that I'm still not fully ready for my secret to be out there.